Anindita123-code/Milestone1-UCD/README_MS1.md

 ## Testing
 This website has been tested manually using Google Chrome browser only.
 This is yet to be tested with other browsers.
+The website works on mobile phones, Ipads and laptop screens.
 1.  **Home page testing**
     * testing done to see how the logo and the navbar positions themselves when the screen width changes from laptop to mobile.
     * testing done to see how the writeups position themselves on changes of screen width.